-The entrance to the Proposed Development would be afforded via existing and new forestry access tracks from the west connecting to the public road C35s near Strahanna as shown in Figure 4.2.
+The entrance to the Proposed Development would be afforded via existing and new forestry access tracks from the east connecting to the public road B836 near Dalinlongart as shown in Figure 10.1.

-There will be a requirement to upgrade the site access at its junction with the C35s to meet DMRB standards for construction traffic and to ensure a sufficient bell mouth is installed to allow abnormal load vehicles to access the site.
-The site entrance will be gated and the gate will be locked at the end of each working day.
-Further security measures may also be implemented by the Contractor, such as cameras or guards.
+There will be a requirement to upgrade the Site access at its junction with the B836 to ensure a sufficient bell mouth is installed to allow abnormal load vehicles to access the Site.
+The Site entrance will be gated and the gate will be locked at the end of each working day.
+Further security measures may also be implemented by the Principal Contractor, such as cameras or guards.

-The site entrance will have the first 10 m from the public road covered in tarmac to prevent loose material being dragged over the public road.
+The Site entrance will have the first 10 m from the public road covered in tarmac to prevent loose material being dragged over the public road.

-The site entrance is required to have a visibility splay of 9 m x 215 m (or 9 m x 160 m as an absolute minimum.
+The Site entrance is required to have a visibility splay of 4.5 m x 215 m.
 The visibility splay must be kept clear of obstacles and vegetation to allow clear sightlines to be maintained from the junction.
-It shall be the Contractor's responsibility to maintain the visibility splays - trimming vegetation as required.
+It shall be the Principal Contractor's responsibility to maintain the visibility splays - trimming vegetation as required.